-Proponents of sports betting aren’t all on the same page, and while that may never be 100% true, its time for industry and advocacy groups to start finding consensus on the things they can agree on and spreading the word.
+Proponents of sports betting aren’t all on the same page.
+And while that may never be 100% true, it's time for industry and advocacy groups to start finding consensus on the things they can agree on and spreading the word.
 With 35+ states considering legislation, education is going to take a concerted, centralized effort, and thus far that has simply not coalesced.

 2) National Casino Operators Aren’t All-In on Sports Betting, Yet

 While New Jersey’s mobile market has taken off like a rocket, not all casino operators have shared in the success.
-In fact, two operators, DFS-turned sportsbook titans FanDuel and DraftKings have run away with over 80% of the mobile market share in NJ, leaving some casino executives concerned that an immediate rollout of sports betting in other states will result in a similar lopsided outcome.
+In fact, two operators, DFS-turned sportsbook titans FanDuel and DraftKings have run away with over 80% of the mobile market share in New Jersey, leaving some casino executives concerned that an immediate rollout of sports betting in other states will result in a similar lopsided outcome.